 Both he and the Odo hologram grinned.
 "Now you're getting it," Vic said.

 She stayed in the lounge for their entire set.
-Only getting up as the Odo hologram pulled his hands away from the keys, turned to look at her.
+Only getting up as the Odo hologram pulled his hands away from the keys and turned to look at her.
 "Good night, Nerys."

 "Good night, Odo."
 It felt good to say it.
 Even if it wasn't real.
 She smiled at Vic.
 "He's the best."